-Working Capital Reaches final close of $25.5 million
+Working Capital Reaches Final Close of $25.2 million

 04:00 ET

 SAN FRANCISCO, Sept.
-10, 2018 /PRNewswire/ -- Working Capital, an early stage venture fund that invests in innovative solutions to create ethical supply chains, raised an additional $2.5 million from the Children's Investment Fund Foundation (CIFF) and Zalando, increasing the Fund's total capital to $25.5 million.
-The first-of-its-kind fund, Working Capital also counts the support of Walmart Foundation, C&A Foundation, Stardust Equity, Open Society Foundations (Soros Economic Development Fund), The Ray and Dagmar Dolby Family Fund, and The Walt Disney Company.
+10, 2018 /PRNewswire/ -- Working Capital, an early stage venture fund that invests in innovative solutions to create ethical supply chains, raised an additional $2.5 million from the Children's Investment Fund Foundation (CIFF) and Zalando, increasing the Fund's total capital to $25.2 million.
+The first-of-its-kind fund, Working Capital’s partners and supporters include Humanity United, Walmart Foundation, C&A Foundation, Stardust Equity, Open Society Foundations (Soros Economic Development Fund), The Ray and Dagmar Dolby Family Fund, and The Walt Disney Company.
 The Fund is also leveraging support from the UK's Department of International Development in "Sidecar" grant funding for pre-investment and seed-stage interventions.
 Although the Fund's partners are diverse, they have come together with a common commitment to combat the systemic risk of labor abuse in supply chains.

 "As leaders in their respective industries, both CIFF and Zalando will bring a unique perspective and further strengthen Working Capital's partnership structure," said Ed Marcum, Working Capital managing director.
-"The support of each of our partners signals an increased understanding that capital must be allocated to help develop efforts to enable companies to perform well while also protecting vulnerable workers.
+"The support of each of our partners signals an increased understanding that capital must be allocated to help develop efforts to better protect vulnerable workers."

 Established in 2002 and headquartered in London, CIFF is dedicated to transforming the lives of children and adolescents in developing countries.
 CIFF is joining the fund to further its commitment to solve problems, such as child labor, by enabling urgent transformational change.

-CIFF CEO Kate Hampton said: "There is an urgent need to clean up opaque global supply chains that enable forced labour and human trafficking.
-Worldwide, 152 million children are victims of child labour, almost half of them working in hazardous conditions.
-CIFF is proud to partner with the Working Capital Fund innovative solutions for making supply chains more transparent, ethical and viable."
+CIFF CEO Kate Hampton said: "There is an urgent need to clean up opaque global supply chains that enable forced labor and human trafficking.
+Worldwide, 152 million children are victims of child labor, almost half of them working in hazardous conditions.
+CIFF is proud to partner with Working Capital to develop innovative solutions for making supply chains more transparent, ethical and viable.."

 At the same time, Zalando, Europe's leading online fashion platform, joined the fund in alignment with its purpose to enable supply chain transparency and capacity building.